-Having a bucket list of all the things you still want to do and achieve, is a 2017 must have.
+Having a bucket list of all the things you still want to do and achieve, seems to be a must have.
 So why not start as a toddler – maybe we should call it your bucket & spade list?

 Having lived in Cornwall since our twins were just 4 years old, we had plenty of opportunity to enjoy their preschool years and get their bucket & spade lists off to a good start!